SQream/sqream_docs/reference/sql/sql_statements/dml_commands/copy_to.rst

 	COPY nba TO WRAPPER csv_fdw OPTIONS (LOCATION = '/tmp/nba_export.csv', DELIMITER = E'\011'); -- 011 is a tab character

-Exporting the result of a query to a CSV
+Exporting the Result of a Query to a CSV
 --------------------------------------------

 .. code-block:: psql